Caliciaceae: Conservation

 Caliciaceae species that have been assessed for the global IUCN Red List include the following: Buellia asterella (critically endangered, 2015), Buellia gypsyensis (vulnerable, 2020), Buellia sharpiana (vulnerable, 2020), Calicium sequoiae (endangered, 2021), Texosporium sancti-jacobi (endangered, 2020), and Thelomma carolinianum (endangered, 2017).
 On the red list of China's macrofungi, Acroscyphus sphaerophoroides (endangered, 2020) is the sole representative of the Caliciaceae.

 Human uses

 Although there are no Caliciaceae species that are known to have economic significance, some of them have been exploited for scientific purposes.
 In a 1992 Swedish study, Allocalicium adaequatum (then a member of Calicium) was proposed as one of several bioindicator species that could be used to help assess forest continuity in boreal coniferous forests.
 A similar study conducted in the Acadian forest ecoregion of Atlantic Canada found several Caliciaceae species appropriate for determining continuity in old-growth forests.

 Studies conducted in India suggest that Pyxine cocoes, a common, pollution-tolerant foliose lichen, is a candidate for biomonitoring of local air pollution.
 It bioaccumulates toxic heavy metals that it acquires from the air and retains the pollutants in the thallus, which can then be sampled and assayed to determine their concentration.
 Other Pyxine species in India with similar pollution-resistant properties are P. hispidula and P. subcinerea.

+Buellia frigida, a crustose species that grows on rocks in the harsh Antarctic climate, has often been used as a model organism in astrobiology research.
+This extremophile lichen has been exposed to conditions simulating those encountered in space and on celestial bodies like Mars, including vacuum, UV radiation, and extreme dryness.
+B. frigida has demonstrated resilience to these space-related stressors, making it a candidate for studying how life can adapt to and potentially survive in extraterrestrial environments.